Violence Prevention in Health Care Facilities - Public Health

 VA believes "prevention is the key" and encourages employees to recognize the signs of potential violence.
 Through specialized training, our employees learn to protect Veterans who are receiving medical care and also themselves.

 VA’s violence prevention practices

 Behind the scenes, here’s how VA makes it possible to maintain safety for Veterans, VA staff and visitors:

 - VA has developed violence prevention programs that teach VA employees how to recognize, de-escalate, and moderate disruptive or threatening incidents.
 When such an event occurs, employees are better equipped to handle it and prevent disturbance to other Veteran patients.

-- VA has developed an innovative system that shares information from ethics committees, VA police, ombudsman, attorneys (general counsel), and VA clinicians.
+- VA has developed an innovative system that shares information from ethics committees, VA police, ombudsman, attorneys (Office of General Counsel), and VA clinicians.
 This network helps VA personnel to identify violence risk and to stop it before it escalates.

 - Each facility is expected to conduct a comprehensive workplace violence assessment based on its own data of where incidents and injuries have occurred.
 This makes the facility more aware of specific areas to watch and which employees may benefit from increased intensity of violence de-escalation training.